 InfoQ interviewed Klaus Leopold about using kanban for managing programs, connecting kanban boards on team and program level, managing work in progress across a delivery cycle and benefits of kanban.
 1

 This is a case story of how a supplier cooperated with a client to develop a huge project in an Agile way, by cutting it into smaller pieces and prepare a matching contract based on mutual trust.

 Delivering the right products fast can be challenging, certainly when there are many unknowns along the way.
-If you want to build products fast in a context of high uncertainty you need to be able to learn fast and efficiently said Ismaël Héry from Le Monde.
-At the Lean Kanban France 2014 conference he gave a presentation about learning fast to build fast.
+If you want to build products fast you need to be able to learn fast and efficiently.

-This article introduces the Oobeya methodology, a lean approach to project management that can complement agile by keeping project teams tightly focused on customer satisfaction, time to market and cost.
-Furthermore the Oobeya method empowers teams to identify wasteful activities and resolve their problems autonomously, freeing time and energy to deliver more value for their clients.
+This article introduces the Oobeya methodology, a lean project management approach that can complement agile by keeping project teams tightly focused on customer satisfaction, time to market and cost.
+2

 This article discusses “human experience” testing and uses concepts from human computer interaction design theory to establish a framework for developing “human experience” test scenarios.

 Shared leadership is a modern and exciting way to lead and manage.
 The goal of sharing authority within a team of leaders is to maximize the use of all capabilities and ideas in the organization.